alvin-and-trisha/wedding/client/wedding/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+ng build --output-path dist --base-href

+this is for ssh keygen
+## make sure you're in the ssh directory (this one is using cmd)
+cd %userprofile%\.ssh

+## generate keygen (using gitbash for this and below)
+ssh-keygen -t rsa -b 4096 -C "your_email@example.com"

+## add your key to the ssh agent
+eval "$(ssh-agent -s)"

+ssh-add ~/.ssh/id_rsa

+## for deployment, make sure you are in the repo dir
+ngh --dir=dist/browser --no-silent